cm325/todomvc/examples/angularjs-perf/test/readme.md

 webdriver-manager update
 ```

 To run protractor, for now we do it manually (this could be bundled in npm or gulp).
-Run each of these commands in a separate terminal window:
+Run each of these commands in a separate terminal window (and again, from this test directory):

 ```
 gulp